 Overall, compared to BigCommerce, running a Magento site is less expensive.
 When the software’s monthly pricing and transaction fees are taken into account, Magento costs can be drastically reduced.
 BigCommerce may still be the better option for your company, but you must consider these costs to determine your overall cost of ownership.

 BigCommerce now offers 12 free themes and 100+ premium themes ranging in price from $145 to $235.
-With the support of BigCommerce’s front-end development framework, all of these themes are mobile responsive and simple to adjust.
+With the support of BigCommerce’s front-end development framework, all of these themes are mobile responsive and easy to adjust.

 Magento has a total of 11 theme choices, one of which is free.
 Paid choices range in price from $30 to $499 on the marketplace, with some of them being entirely mobile-responsive.
 You may also build your theme from Magento, but this needs extensive coding skills, or you may hire developers to do it for you.